 Broad spectrum extracts would not even come close to being rejected for distribution since they don’t contain any THC.
 Plus, some people don’t want anything to do with THC, at all.
 These are the main reasons that broad spectrum CBD extracts exist.

-Full Spectrum Hemp Extract for CBD Products
+Full Spectrum CBD Products

 Full-spectrum CBD products contain all of the naturally occurring compounds found in the cannabis plant.
 These compounds include but are not limited to: terpenes, essential oils and cannabinoids (THC inclusive).